vgandari/tok/README.md

    nodes the author has decided to include anyway.

-For example, if node A depends on node B (i.e. text stored in A must appear later in the document than text stroed in B), then you may write
+For example, if node A depends on node B (i.e. text stored in A must appear later in the document than text stored in B), then you may write

 ```yaml
 req: